 Burberry has gone one step further than leveraging social media to create awareness.
 They developed their own platform and ended up creating a community around their fashion apparel.
 A good UGC campaign understands that digital marketing is about more than just throwing fancy content at the customer.
 It is about getting the customer to engage co-create along with the brand.

-It is still a habit these days to throw a lot of money at a marketing campaign and hope it sticks somewhere.
-To say this is obsolete, would be an understatement.
+It is still a habit these days to throw a lot of money at a marketing campaign and hopes it sticks somewhere.
+To say this is obsolete would be an understatement.
 If there is one thing you take away from this read, let it be the understanding that advertising is no longer a one-way street.
-With that the best ways to leverage the new flow of information is with user generated content.
+With that, the best ways to leverage the new flow of information is with user-generated content.